ohliumliu/flash_deals_c9/README.md

 * Ruby on Rails framework for back end.
 * Ajax and javascript for communication between front end and back end.
 * Use Apache Spark to collect user click history and make prediction.
+* It also includes some Spark practices, for example, wikipedia data analysis.

 ### Features implemented